-Figure 1.
+Fig. 1.
 InVADo Application Overview: 1 Docking Overview: Visualizes the results of the clustered docking as a stacked bar chart combined with a box plot, where the bars represent the clusters.
 2 Statistics View: Gives cluster-specific information about ligands and their statistics in a tabular view with filter and sort options.
 3 Functional Groups View: Provides cluster-specific information about functional groups (chemical substructures) of the ligands presented as an expandable and selectable treeview.
 It also extends the filter options of the Statistics View.
 4 Ligand View: This table shows the individual binding poses offering ligand-specific details like the docking score and interactions.
 It is combined with a treeview presenting the functional groups of the current ligand.
 5 3D Visualization: Offers interactive visualization of the clustered docking results with a Radial Menu to browse them.
 6 Sidebar Menu: Collapsible control panel allowing users to adjust the appearance of the 3D Visualization and to parametrize the clustering of the ligand binding poses and the functional groups.

-sorting to enrich the analysis.
+3D view or via multiple linked plots and tables, each with an increasing level of granularity-ranging from a whole cluster to individual ligands and their binding poses.
+InVADo also incorporates data from post-docking analyses that determine protein-ligand interactions and functional groups, which are used for filtering and sorting to enrich the analysis.
 This allows the users to get an overview as well as detailed information about individual ligands, which can lead to more profound insights into the properties of the receptor and its potential binding partners.